 - Points towards future directions and a reimagining of leadership in the police.

 Accessible and stimulating, this is an essential text for policing students and valuable reading for current leaders and those interested in policing, criminology and leadership.

-Claire Davis is Lecturer in Criminology at University of Leicester.
+Claire Davis is Lecturer in Criminology at the University of Leicester.
 Her research interests lie in the sociology of policing and the practice and experience of leadership, power and authority in a policing context.
 She is an Associate Inspector for Leadership with Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services and the Book Review Editor for Policing and Society.

-Marisa Silvestri is Reader in Criminology at University of Kent.
+Marisa Silvestri is Reader in Criminology at the University of Kent.
 Her main research interests lie at the intersections of gender, crime, justice, policing.
 More specifically, her research focuses on the gendered dimensions of police leadership and the development of more complex readings of police organisational culture(s).
 She sits on the editorial board of Policing and Society and is an Executive Committee member of the British Society of Criminology.

 The Contemporary Context of Police Leadership

 Leadership and Police Culture(s)